-“No sane person would think of setting out to construct a skyscraper or even a one-family home with a detailed set of plans.” – Albert Zuckerman
+“No sane person would think of setting out to construct a skyscraper or even a one-family home without a detailed set of plans.” – Albert Zuckerman

 When Eero Saarinen built the Gateway Arch in Saint Louis, he built from the ground up.
 In other words, he calculated extensive mathematical equations so that the arch curved just right, instead of built straight up.
 This was a challenge.
 It took time.
 And eventually, it created an architectural masterpiece.
 You can guess where I’m going with this.
 An outline is important before writing stories.
 However, there’s a catch.
 Outlines aren’t meant for everyone, or at least, not the same type of outlines.
 That’s where I come in.

 Should I complete an outline before writing?

 The answer is simple: Up to you.
 But if you want a more personal answer, I’d advise you to experiment with both.
 Here’s why.

 - Benefits of being a plotter: a secure plan before writing prevents plot from running wild, and content for writing every day

 - Consequences of being a plotter: you can trap yourself, feeling obligated to write your outline exactly, which could lead to a lack of freshness

 - Benefits of being a pantser: you get to run wild with your imagination, free of any pre-designed chains